javierip/parallel-processing-teaching-toolkit/04-GPU-accelerators/01-cuda/03-vector_add/README.md

 ## About this example

-This example shows an addition program of two vectors.
+This example shows an addition of two vectors.

 ## Requirements